On the convergence analysis of the decentralized projected gradient descent method: Assumptions and main results

 \section{Assumptions and main results}

 In this section, we state the assumptions on the total and local cost functions in \eqref{problem} and communication patterns among agents.
-Then we give the main results of this paper.
-We are interested in \eqref{problem} when the local cost functions and the total cost functions satisfy the following strong convexity and smoothness assumption. \begin{ass} For each $i\in\{1,\cdots n\}$, the local cost function $f_i$ is $L_i$-smooth for some $L_i>0$, i.e., for any $x, y \in \Omega$ we have
+We are interested in \eqref{problem} when the local cost functions and the total cost functions satisfy the following strong convexity and smoothness assumption. \begin{ass} For each $i\in\{1,\cdots n\}$, the local cost function $f_i$ is $L$-smooth for some $L>0$, i.e., for any $x, y \in \Omega$ we have